-TV credits include: Gotham, Law & Order SVU, Shades of Blue, Blue Bloods, One Bad Choice, Woman of a Certain Age, Late Night with Seth Meyers, and Boardwalk Empire.
+TV credits include: FBI, Gotham, Law & Order SVU, Shades of Blue, Blue Bloods, One Bad Choice, Woman of a Certain Age, Late Night with Seth Meyers, and Boardwalk Empire.
 Series reg in the dark comedy Ripshit (dir.
 Maria McIndoo, writer Keith Foglesong).

 As co-creator of numerous sketch and web series, his work has been featured on JASH, CollegeHumor, VH1's Best Week Ever, CH2, Nitehawk Cinema and more.
 He created, wrote, and starred in the offbeat comedy series Driver Ed (dir.
-Amanda Cowper) was an Official Selection at Tribeca Film Festival 2018.
-He and his creative team Steel Drum In Space (Anthony Arkin, Trish Harnetiaux) have completed their newest film, You Wouldn't Understand (2020 release), a mind-bending, sci-fi comedy.
+Amanda Cowper), an official selection of Tribeca Film Festival 2018.

-Jacob grew up performing on stage and developed a love for Commedia dell'arte and Meisner.
+Jacob grew up performing on stage and developed a love for Commedia dell'arte, Shakespeare, and Meisner.
 As a regular performer at NJ Rep, he has appeared in their world premieres: And Juliet, Nobody's Girl , and Mercy (alongside Soprano's Dan Grimaldi).
 Jacob has trained with SoHo Shakespeare Company, Matthew Corozine Studio, and Chicago's Black Box Acting Studio.

-He is the writer of the 10 episode HuffPost/AOL show, Sustainable Self, as well as season two of AOL Originals' Why Didn't I Learn This In School.
-Along with being head writer and host of the RYOT Studio series Screen Time presented by Comcast/Xfinity, Jacob was the creator and host of the talk show Unpacking/Unboxing on HuffPost Live.
+He wrote the 10 episode HuffPost/AOL show, Sustainable Self, as well as season two of AOL Originals' Why Didn't I Learn This In School.
+He served as head writer and host of RYOT Studio's Screen Time presented by Comcast/Xfinity, and went on to create and host the talk show Unpacking/Unboxing on HuffPost Live.